craigstroman/node-chat/README.md

 ##Version History

+######Version 1.3.0
+- Switched CSS to SCSS.
+- Using Gulp to run tasks now.
+- Starting to switch Node.js code to ES6.

 ######Version 1.2.0
 - Added a Mongo DB to save and redisplay conversation threads when new users enter chat.
 - Added MomentJS for formatting dates.